PH Good for your waters health

 What Causes PH To Lower

-The water you use to fill your pool may have a low pH.
-Chemicals, if you have added too much pH reducer.
-Also, some chlorine tablets, such as Trichlor, have a low pH of around 2.8.
-Similarly, shocking the pool water will lower its pH.
-Rainwater can be acidic, and heavy downpours can reduce your pool’s pH.
+As with high pH, your water source may be low in pH.
+Rainwater can be acidic, and heavy downpours can reduce your hot tub if the cover is often left open.
 Organics like Leaves, bugs, grass cuttings, etc., will all contribute to lowering the pH.
-Our sweat leaves bodily oils, saliva, and urine all combine to lower the pool’s pH.
-That’s why it’s a good idea to check the pH after you’ve had a pool party.
+Our sweat leaves bodily oils, saliva, and other bodily fluids all combine to reduce the hot tub’s pH.
+Also, some chlorine tablets, such as Trichlor, not recommended for hot tubs, have a low pH of around 2.8.
+Similarly, shocking your water will lower its pH.
+That’s why it’s a good idea to check the pH after you’ve had a party.

 How To Increase PH